 5. Admitted to no one, including God and myself that there was anything wrong with me.

 6. Sought through alcohol to remove my responsibilities and to escape from the realities of life.

 7. Got drunk to remove my shortcomings.

-8. Made a list of all persons who had harmed me, whether imaginary or real, and swore to get even.
+8. Made a list of all persons who had harmed me, whether imaginary or real, then swore to get even.

-9. Got even whenever possible, except when I would do so, would further injure myself.
+9. Got even whenever possible, though when I would do so, I would further injure myself.